matteobolner/nginx_k82_https/README.md

 The SSL certificates are encrypted with kubernetes Secrets, and the configuration files managed with kubernetes ConfigMaps

 What works:
 -The cluster was built succesfully, and can be accessed through https from each of the machines public IP addresses

-TODO:
+TO DO:
 -implement a load balancer